FelixRizzolli/LearningHubMonolith/courses/vueschool/vuejs-3-fundamentals-with-the-composition-api/README.md

   <ul>
     <!--
         To help Vue know when to re-render which items, it's always recommended to add the key attribute to loops.
-        The key attribute should be set to some unique ID per item (such as an id from a database).
+        The key attribute should be set to a unique ID per item (such as an id from a database).
-        This isn't always absolutely necessary for simpler arrays but it's still a good practice.
+        This isn't always absolutely necessary for simple arrays but it's still a good practice.

         ----

         Note:
         You might be tempted to use the index as the key.
 But this is actually what Vue does by default anyway under the hood, so really it's the exact same thing as not providing a key at all.
-And worse, it gives you the false security that you have provided a key when you actually haven't.
+Worse, it gives you the false security that you have provided a key when you actually haven't.

         ----